 - In a large mixing bowl, add your flour, sugar, baking soda, and salt and mix well.
 Once mixed, add your vinegar, oil, water, lemon juice, lemon extract and mix well.

-- Transfer your lemon cake batter into the square pan.
-Bake for 35-40 minutes, or until a skewer comes out just clean.
+- Transfer your lemon cake batter to the square pan.
+Bake for 25-30 minutes, or until a toothpick comes out just clean.